-Hands-On Spontaneous Problem: Tee It Up
+Hands-On Spontaneous Problem: Wacky Stack

-- A. When the team members enter the room, tell them this is a hands-on problem. - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You will have 8 minutes to solve the problem.
+- A. When the team members enter the room, tell them, "This is a hands-on problem." - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You will have 8 minutes to solve the problem.
 The judge will warn you when 2 minutes and when 1 minute remains.
-You are allowed to ask the judges questions and talk to each other at any time. - (2) There are materials to use to create your solution.
-Nothing else may be used, and you are not allowed to damage anything marked with a yellow label. - (3) Your problem is to build a structure as tall as possible on the table that will support a golf ball.
-The golf ball will be the last item placed on the structure. - (4) The height of the structure will be measured at the point where the golf ball rests; that is, if there are any pieces extending above the bottom of the golf ball, they will not add to the structure's height. - (5) Your solution must rest on the table without anything else touching it when it is being measured.
-You are allowed to touch the structure while loading the golf ball, but it must rest on its own when being measured for height. - (6) You may ask to be scored at any time.
-Competition is over when you ask to be scored, or when time ends. - (7) You will be scored as follows:

-(a) You will receive 5 points for each inch of your structure's height measured from the table to the bottom of the golf ball.

-- (b) You will receive 10 points if your structure supports the golf ball. - (c) You will receive 1 to 10 points for how well you work together.
+You are allowed to ask the judges questions and talk to each other at any time. - (2) There are objects to use to create your solution (point to bins of objects).
+You are not allowed to use the bin or anything else and you are not allowed to damage the objects. - (3) Your problem is to use the objects to make stacks on the table. - (4) When checking for score: - No one can touch the objects. - Each object on the stack is worth the value marked on its bin. (point to bin and value). - Any object touching the table will not count for score. - You are not allowed to make stacks anywhere but on the table. - (5) You may ask to be scored at any time.
+Competition is over when you ask to be scored or when time ends. - (6) You will be scored as follows: - (a) You will receive the point value of each object in a stack not touching the table. - (b) You will receive 1 to 10 points for the creativity of your solution. - (c) You will receive 1 to 15 points for how well you work together.

-(After reading the entire problem aloud, repeat the items in boldface.
+(Repeat items in boldface.
 Begin by saying, "I repeat.")